 16(b).
 Conclusion: Less Than Significant Impact.
 The proposed project includes the demolition of an existing single-family dwelling and the construction of a new single-family dwelling and guesthouse and associated grading.
-Although the result in the project will not create a permanent impact to the existing roadways, there will be a temporary impact associated with construction activities.
-A construction management plan which requires parking and staging areas on the site and truck routes to and from the property which cause the least disturbance to traffic is required by Mitigation Measure 5 in Section 6.
+Although the result in the project will not create a permanent impact to the existing roadways, there will be a temporary impact associated with construction activities:-A construction management plan which requires parking and staging areas on the site and truck routes to and from the property which cause the least disturbance to traffic is required by Mitigation Measure 5 in Section 6.
 Therefore, the project as proposed, its temporary nature, will cause a less than significant impact to construction-related traffic patterns.

-17 .
-UTILITIES AND SERVICE SYSTEMS Less Than Potentially Significant With Less Than Significant Mitigation Significant No Would the project: Impact Incorporated Impact Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?
-(Source: 1) Ø b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-(Source: 1) Ø c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-(Source: 1) Ø d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed?
-(Source: 1) Ø e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
-(Source: 1) V f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?
-(Source: 1) Ø g) Comply with federal, state, and local statutes and regulations related to solid waste?
-(Source: 1)

-Discussion/Conclusion/Mitigation: See Section IV.
+17 UTILITIES AND SERVICE SYSTEMS Less Than Significant W ould the project: Potentially Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?
+(Source: 1) \square b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+(Source: 1) 团 c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+(Source: 1) 团 d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed?
+(Source: 1) √ e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
+(Source: 1) □ . 团 f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?
+(Source: 1) g) Comply with federal, state, and local statutes and regulations related to solid waste?
+(Source: 1) Ø Discussion/Conclusion/Mitigation: See Section IV.